This Creme Anglaise recipe is the perfect vanilla sauce for drizzling over a chocolate flourless torte or other simple dessert.

 Whisk in the vanilla extract.
 You can stop here and have a perfectly delicious vanilla sauce.

-If you want to take things another step farther, add 1 ½ tsp of Grand Marnier and/or the seeds from half a vanilla bean pod.
+If you want to take things another step farther, add 1 ½ teaspoon of Grand Marnier and/or the seeds from half a vanilla bean pod.

 The orange-flavored liqueur makes an amazing addition to the sauce and complements the rich, fudgy chocolate flourless torte we serve it with.
 The vanilla bean seeds make the sauce look a little like melted ice cream, which is exactly what I told my kids it was!